ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 Once an active player has declared they will perform a Block action and nominated their target, the next thing to do is to compare the Strength characteristic of both players, including any Strength modifiers granted by Skills or Traits or offered by 'assists' from teammates (see opposite).
 If one player is stronger than the other, they are more likely to knock their opponent down:

-* If both players have the same Strength characteristic, after modificcation, one block dice is rolled.
+* If both players have the same Strength characteristic, after modification, one block dice is rolled.
-* If one player has a higher Strength characteristic, after modificcation, a pool of two block dice is rolled and the coach of the stronger player selects which result to apply.
+* If one player has a higher Strength characteristic, after modification, a pool of two block dice is rolled and the coach of the stronger player selects which result to apply.
-* If one player has a Strength characteristic that is more than double that of their opponent, after modificcation, a pool of three block dice is rolled and the coach of the stronger player selects which result to apply.
+* If one player has a Strength characteristic that is more than double that of their opponent, after modification, a pool of three block dice is rolled and the coach of the stronger player selects which result to apply.

 ### ASSISTING A BLOCK